 To ensure that schools obtain informed consent from parents or carers, for their child to participate in an excursion.

-Schools must obtain written consent from parents or carers for school excursions, for the school to:
+Schools must obtain written or electronic consent from parents or carers for school excursions, for the school to:

 - take the student out of the school environment for a day excursion